Community Assembly

 OUR PRINCIPLES

-For an explanation of the current structure of the Community Assembly of the British Isles (CABI) framework, we always start with the most important first and these are the Local Assemblies underpinned by our collective vision to realise a beautiful way of life on planet Earth for all people according to Natural Law whereby:
+For an explanation of the current structure of the Community Assembly of the British Isles (CABI) framework, we always start with the most important first and these are our Members joined together and underpinned by our collective vision to realise a beautiful way of life on planet Earth for all people according to Natural Law whereby:

 1. The potential of every individual is maximised to pursue their conscience which dictates right from wrong.